 Denmark’s Engagement with the UN Women

-UN Women, also known as the United Nations Entity for Gender Equality and the Empowerment of Women, works to protect the rights of women and girls, to further their health and economic empowerment, as well as to increase women’s and girls’ involvement i politics, civil society, and public life as such.
+UN Women, also known as the United Nations Entity for Gender Equality and the Empowerment of Women, works to protect the rights of women and girls, to further their health and economic empowerment, as well as to increase women’s and girls’ involvement in politics, civil society, and public life as such.

 The work of UN Women is based on a triple mandate: A normative mandate to support the formulation of global and regional standards and norms for gender equality; an operational mandate to support UN member states in implementing these standards; and finally a mandate to coordinate the UN system’s efforts to deliver on its gender equality commitment.